 Northeast Zone witnessed highest average pump price

 Across the six geopolitical zones, the Northeast once again maintained the highest average pump price of ₦145.74 in February.
-The zone ranked second with the highest average pump price of ₦145.74,
+The North East zone ranked second with the highest average pump price of ₦145.74,

-What the reduction in petrol price could implies
+What the reduction in petrol price could imply

 Also, the reduction in the price of petrol could result in a reduction in the prices of goods and by extension, an increase in the purchasing power of consumers.

 Major stakeholders operating in the downstream oil and gas sector are likely to be affected by the slight reduction in the prices of Petrol.
 Essentially, the downstream oil and gas operators are involved in the marketing and distribution of refined petroleum product.